-All outstanding debt of the Company at December 31, 2012, as noted in the table above, was issued by XL-Cayman.
-At December 31, 2011, all outstanding debt was issued by XL-Cayman except for the \$600 million par value 6.5% Guaranteed Senior Notes (the "XLCFE Notes") which were issued by XL Capital Finance (Europe) plc ("XLCFE") and were repaid at maturity on January 15, 2012.
-Both XL-Cayman and XLCFE are 100% owned subsidiaries of XL-Ireland.
-The XLCFE Notes were fully and unconditionally guaranteed by XL Company Switzerland GmbH.
+All outstanding debt of the Company at December 31, 2013 and 2012, as noted in the table above, was issued by XL-Cayman, a 100% owned subsidiary of XL-Ireland and the only direct subsidiary thereof.
+XL-Ireland does not have significant assets or operations independent of XL-Cayman.
 XL-Cayman's outstanding debt is fully and unconditionally guaranteed by XL-Ireland.
-The ability of XL-Cayman, like that of the Company's to obtain funds from its subsidiaries to satisfy any of its obligations under guarantees is subject to certain contractual restrictions, applicable laws and statutory requirements of the various countries in which the Company operates, including, among others, Bermuda, the United States, Ireland, Switzerland and the U.K. For details of the required statutory capital and surplus for the principal operating subsidiaries of the Company, see Note 23, "Statutory Financial Data."
+The ability of XL-Cayman, like that of the Company, to obtain funds from its subsidiaries to satisfy any of its obligations under guarantees is subject to certain contractual restrictions, applicable laws and statutory requirements of the various countries in which the Company operates, including, among others, Bermuda, the United States, Ireland, Switzerland and the United Kingdom.
+For details of the required statutory capital and surplus for the principal operating subsidiaries of the Company, see Note 23, "Statutory Financial Data."